artmg/lubuild/help/configure/disks.md

 	* Something else
 	* select the root of the drive for boot loader
 	* select small volume ax ext4 /boot
+		* do not re-use any ext3 volumes
+			* reformat them as ext4 against Y2038
 	* larger volume as Physical Volume for Encryption and enter pass phrase twice
 	* Afterwards you will find a crypt mapper device at the top of the list
 	* set this as the root